UK finance shakeup papers over post-Brexit cracks

-LONDON, July 1 (Reuters Breakingviews) - Rishi Sunak is doing his best to persuade the City of London there’s life beyond the European Union.
-The UK’s Brexit-supporting finance minister on Thursday cosied up to the country’s financial services sector with a blizzard of regulatory initiatives read more .
-The UK Treasury is studying changes to wholesale markets, insurance regulation, and requirements for IPO prospectuses, among others.
-It also promised changes to rules on funds, payments and crypto-assets.
+LONDON (Reuters Breakingviews) - Rishi Sunak is doing his best to persuade the City of London there’s life beyond the European Union.
+The UK’s Brexit-supporting finance minister on Thursday cosied up to the country’s financial services sector with a blizzard of regulatory initiatives.
+The UK Treasury is studying changes to wholesale markets here, insurance regulation here, and requirements for IPO prospectuses here, among others.
+It also promised changes here to rules on funds, payments and crypto-assets.

 Capital Calls - More concise insights on global finance: